Winter Weather Advisory issued for Eastern Uinta Mountains, Tavaputs Plateau by NWS - NewsBreak

 Winter Weather Advisory issued for Grand and Battlement Mesas, West Elk and Sawatch Mountains by NWS

-Effective: 2023-01-14 17:00:00 MST Expires: 2023-01-15 23:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2023-01-16 19:10:00 MST Expires: 2023-01-18 11:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Grand and Battlement Mesas; West Elk and Sawatch Mountains WINTER WEATHER ADVISORY IN EFFECT FROM 5 PM SATURDAY TO 11 PM MST SUNDAY * WHAT...Snow expected.
-Total snow accumulations of 5 to 10 inches with locally higher amounts. * WHERE...Grand and Battlement Mesas and West Elk and Sawatch Mountains. * WHEN...From 5 PM Saturday to 11 PM MST Sunday. * IMPACTS...Plan on slippery road conditions.
+Target Area: Grand and Battlement Mesas; West Elk and Sawatch Mountains WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 11 AM MST WEDNESDAY * WHAT...Snow expected.
+Total snow accumulations of 6 to 14 inches. * WHERE...Grand and Battlement Mesas and West Elk and Sawatch Mountains. * WHEN...Until 11 AM MST Wednesday. * IMPACTS...Travel could be very difficult.
 A detailed map of the snowfall can be found at: www.weather.gov/gjt/winter.

 weather.gov

-Effective: 2023-01-14 17:00:00 MST Expires: 2023-01-15 23:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2023-01-16 19:10:00 MST Expires: 2023-01-18 11:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Uncompahgre Plateau, Dallas Divide WINTER WEATHER ADVISORY IN EFFECT FROM 5 PM SATURDAY TO 11 PM MST SUNDAY ABOVE 8000 FEET * WHAT...Snow expected above 8000 feet.
-Total snow accumulations of 5 to 10 inches with locally higher amounts.
-Winds gusting as high as 40 mph.
-Lesser amounts are expected below 8000 feet. * WHERE...In Colorado, Uncompahgre Plateau and Dallas Divide.
-In Utah, La Sal and Abajo Mountains. * WHEN...From 5 PM Saturday to 11 PM MST Sunday. * IMPACTS...Travel could be very difficult.
-Patchy blowing snow could significantly reduce visibility, especially on ridge tops and mountain passes.
+Target Area: Flat Tops; Northwestern San Juan Mountains; Roan and Tavaputs Plateaus; Uncompahgre Plateau, Dallas Divide WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 11 AM MST WEDNESDAY * WHAT...Snow expected.
+Total snow accumulations of 5 to 13 inches. * WHERE...In Colorado, Roan and Tavaputs Plateaus, Flat Tops, Uncompahgre Plateau and Dallas Divide and Northwest San Juan Mountains.
+In Utah, Tavaputs Plateau. * WHEN...Until 11 AM MST Wednesday. * IMPACTS...Travel could be very difficult.
 A detailed map of the snowfall can be found at: www.weather.gov/gjt/winter.

 Comments / 0